This Day In Literary History

 Due to their criticisms of Catholic orthodoxy and their Quietist themes, (looking within oneself through meditation to find God) in 1953, Cardinal Bernard Griffin of Westminster wrote a pastoral letter condemning Graham Greene's trilogy of Catholic-themed novels.

 Griffin especially hated The Power And The Glory, the text of which he demanded that Greene make changes to.
 However, when Greene later met Pope Paul VI, the pontiff told him, "Mr. Greene, some aspects of your books are certain to offend some Catholics, but you should pay no attention to that."

 Throughout his life, Graham Greene traveled to the far corners of the world, to what he called its wild and remote places.
 This led to him being recruited as an agent for MI6 - the British Secret Intelligence Service.

 He was recruited by his older sister, Elisabeth, who worked for the organization.
 During World War II, he served as an MI6 agent and was posted to Sierra Leone.
 His supervisor and friend at MI6 was Kim Philby, who turned out to be a double agent for the Soviet Union.

 Graham Greene used his experiences as an MI6 agent to write spy-themed suspense thrillers in addition to his literary works.
 The most famous of his thrillers is The Third Man (1949), a suspense novella set in postwar Vienna.

 American writer Holly Martins arrives in Vienna, where his old friend Harry Lime has offered him work.
 He soon finds that Lime is dead, having been run over by a truck while crossing the street.
-But nothing is as it seems.
+Or so it seems.